LinkedIn Company Page 10 Ways to Leverage it

 Step #5: Share Content Centered on Your Company Employees

 Then, use your page to highlight your company culture.
-When you put outstanding employees in the limelight, you could create content by:
+Put outstanding employees and company details in the limelight.
+Create company updates by:

 You could also post LinkedIn profile videos, images, or blogs that highlight your company culture.
 This shows viewers what it’s like to work at your company, and will increase positive sentiment.